XYIheng/DroidChecker_Doc/docs/source/stateful testing.rst

 * get_random_data()

-This function will randomly select a value from the existing tests in the current Bundle object.
+This function will randomly select a value from the existing values in the current Bundle object.
 So we can call it before using the ``delete`` and ``update`` function.

 .. code-block:: Python